 Spend three nights at the Tierra Patagonia Hotel & Spa, a member of the National Geographic Unique Lodges of the World collection.
 During your days here, discover one of the most spectacular and wildlife-rich areas in the Americas, covering 450,000 acres of glaciers, forests and grasslands, rivers and colorful lakes and lagoons.
 You’ll be able to choose among a variety of excursions each day, ranging from a challenging hike to the base of the towers, to a shorter walk among guanaco herds to the edge of a lake, to a scenic drive to a waterfall and the “Blue Lagoon”, with views of the towers.
 Or ride horseback if you wish, in this most inspiring of landscapes.
 You’ll leave here with the feeling you’ve really experienced an adventure.

 With special permission to visit extraordinary Staten Island, this is one of the only expedition ships ever allowed here, and you will be among the few people ever to set foot here.
 It’s a place of superlatives, barely touched in recent decades and visited primarily by a few scientists and those who man the tiny naval observatory.
 The island was named by Dutch explorers in 1615.
 Its mountainous, forested landscapes and rugged fjords are beautiful, and you’ll find a great deal of interest here.
 The exact schedule will remain flexible to take best advantage of conditions.
 See colonies of southern rockhopper and Magellanic penguins, many other water birds, fur seals and sea lions.
 Look for otters on landings ashore; and see the replica of the 1884 San Juan de Salvamento “lighthouse at the end of the world,” which inspired Jules Verne’s novel by the same name.
-There will be chances to walk in the southern beech forests.
+There will be chances to walk in the southern beech forests and through tussock grasslands.
+And weather permitting, take a Zodiac cruise at remarkable Observatory Island, one of the largest and most diverse bird nesting areas in the entire region, with large numbers of southern sea lions and South American fur seals.
 These days are bound to stand out as a unique chance to explore a very remote place.

 Disembark in Ushuaia, the southernmost city in the world and take a charter flight to Santiago.